MagiX7/AGP-Engine/README.md

 This project is a Graphics Engine made in OpenGL and C++ from scratch.
 It explores different graphics techniques such as Deferred Rendering, and PBR and SSAO in a near future.

 ## Controls
- While holding the right mouse button, the camera can be moved with WASDEQ.
+The camera can be moved with WASDEQ and rotated moving the mouse.
+All of this while holding the right mouse button.

  ## UI
  The UI consists in: